 These drugs can impact the serotonin system in ways that squash sexual desire and impair the ability to orgasm.
 And likewise, if you are self-medicating anxiety or depression with alcohol, that also can blunt the sexual response.

-The solution: If you are anxious or depressed, don’t hesitate to consult a therapist and explore tools to help improve your mental health.
+The solution: If you are anxious or depressed, and turning to drugs or alcohol, don’t hesitate to consult a therapist and explore tools like alcohol recovery programs to help improve your mental health.

 If you need an antidepressant, talk to your doctor about any potential sexual side effects when making the decision of which medication to take.